exasol/spark-connector/doc/user_guide/user_guide.md

 This allows you to avoid hardcoding the credentials in your Spark applications.

-Providing configurations parameters with `spark-submit` has higher precedence than the SparkConf configurations.
+Providing configurations parameters with `spark-submit` has a higher precedence than the SparkConf configurations.

 ## Creating a Spark DataFrame From Exasol Query